LiliaFramework/Lilia/docs/docs/meta/character.md

 **Description:**

-Initializes the owning player entity using this character's stored data.
+Sets up the player entity to use this character's model, faction, and inventory data.
+Use `noNetworking` to skip network updates during initialization.

 **Parameters:**